drode1/pay2u_backend/README.md

 1. cp `.env.example` -> `.env`
 2. Install all scripts via `poetry install`
 3. Then run `pre-commit install` to use pre-commit hook automatically (if needed)
 4. Run `make migrate` to update DB schema
 5. Run `make seed` if you need fake data
+6. Run `make collectstatic` to collect static files

 ### Docker